 - Spreading rumors about someone via the internet or word of mouth

 - Using other people as resources to investigate someone's life.
 For example, looking at their Facebook page through someone else’s page or befriending their friends in order to get more information about them

 - Damaging someone's home, car or other property 2

-How Edmonds CC defines stalking
+How Edmonds College defines stalking

 Stalking means intentional and repeated harassment or following of another person, which places that person in reasonable fear that the perpetrator intends to injure, intimidate, or harass that person.
 Stalking also includes instances where the perpetrator knows or reasonably should know that the person is frightened, intimidated, or harassed, even if the perpetrator lacks such intent.3